 So does that mean there are auditions that are not open to anyone?
 Yes.
 Directors will hold invited calls, contacting only a short list of actors they would like to work with.
-But my guess is you didn't get a call from Steven Spielberg this morning, so here we are.
+Wait... you didn't get a call from Steven Spielberg this morning?
+Well, here we are.

 Open casting calls are the best way for aspiring actors to get noticed.
 If you attend a lot of auditions, casting directors will begin to recognize you, and are more likely to take a chance and cast you.

 So attend every open casting call you can.
 Why not?
 It's free.
 Go get noticed!

 Back in olden days of yore, finding acting auditions meant traipsing down to the nearest bodega, laying down your silver nickel and picking up a copy of Backstage.
 But all of that is ancient history.